-General: Applicants should have a stable, cheerful personality as well as the ability to establish supportive relationships with children and adults.
+ADMISSION REQUIREMENTS: Grade 12, GED or BTSD IV.
+Applicants should have a stable, cheerful personality as well as the ability to establish supportive relationships with children and adults.
 Applicants should be able to work in an emotionally, physically and intellectually demanding environment.

-A medical examination including T.B. test and Rubella clearance is required prior to enrollment in the program.
+A medical examination including T.B. test and up to date immunization.
 Applicants must send in two letters of reference from non-relatives.
 All volunteer work, employment, previous coursework and other relevant experience should be noted on application.
 Priority is given to early applicants and to those with demonstrated interest.
+Interviews may be required.